Holy Trinity

 ART

-In Art we will be enjoying some cross curricular art projects such as sketching a Roman Soldier and making our own Roman mosaics.
+In Art we will be enjoying some cross curricular art projects such as creating Anglo Saxon illuminated letters and sketching Anglos Saxon clothing.

 DT